 | | |

-Best Spring Fruit Salad (no sugar added)
+Spring Fruit Salad (no sugar added)

 freshly made spring fruit salad

-Best Spring Fruit for Fruit Salad
+Best Fruits for a Spring Fruit Salad

 When choosing fruit for a spring fruit salad, it’s best to combine late winter and early spring/summer fruits.
 This way you are using what’s in season!

-That’s why I choose kiwi, strawberries, mangos, lemon juice, and apples.
+When you use fruit that’s in season, the flavor tastes so much better, and it is usually cheaper!
+That’s why I chose kiwi, strawberries, mangoes, lemons, and apples.
 These fruits are perfect for a spring fruit salad.

 Other Spring Fruits You Can Add

-• Grapes
+• Red Grapes

 • Oranges